agathoklisx/libved/README.md

             And it is wise and really smart for You, to feel the same for Us.
 As the outiside of You is equally important with You.
-Though the You - and this by default - will always prioritize the self, usually without even the self realize it..., it is this magnificent undescrible structure that is the real treasure (and this is for you and this is for me and this is for all); so this is also (total) equally important with You.
+Though the You - and this by default - will always prioritize the self, usually without even the self realize it..., it is this magnificent undescribable structure that is the real treasure (and this is for you and this is for me and this is for all); so this is also (total) equally important with You.

             And it is unthinkable important.
 As this might? is a way to an eternal - (where eternal here might translated accurately as "aenaos - αέναος",